ElenaManea/GMDB/FAS_dataset/updates_FAS.md

-16/10/2023 - changed gmid to more flexible accronym - evid_sta_chan
+16/10/2023 - changed gmid to more flexible accronym - evid_sta